behavioral-ds/VocationMap/README.md

   - `scripts/prediction-step3-plot-prediction.R` – R script that plots
     the prediction performance indicators (Precision, Recall, F1 score and Accuracy);
+  - `scripts/construct-confusion-matrix.R` – R script that loads the
+    prediction results (see `data/prediction-results`) and builds the confusion matrix.
   - `scripts/utils.R` – additional functions for reading, writing data
     and plotting.